hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 Tamper resistance
 #################

-It turns out that any attempt to tamper with any piece of data can be detected by just remembering the hash pointer at the root of the tree.
+It turns out that any attempt to tamper with any piece of data can be detected by simply remembering the hash pointer at the root of the tree.

 To understand why this is the case, let’s look at what happens if an adversary wants to tamper with a data block.